jbelmont/marcels-blog/content/post/ci-cd-book.md

 								goveralls -coverprofile=profile.cov -repotoken=${COVERALLS_TOKEN}
 ```

-Notice that in the *.travis.yml* script we run the *travis-script* in the Makefile.
+In the *travis-install* makefile task we install all the golang library dependencies required for a CI build.

-Here we lint the codebase, run unit tests and compute code coverage and then finish by generating a code coverage report in the Coveralls service.
+In the *travis-script* makefile task we run a lint task, run tests, and push a code coverage report.

-There are many different ways to use Travis CI as well as its powerful CLI that I discuss in the book.

-## Using Travis CI for CI/CD
+## Using Circle CI for CI/CD

 Circle CI like Travis CI is a hosted and managed automation solution.